RandomStudio/tether/base_agent/cpp/README.md

 - [x] Demo: Get basic MessagePack serialised message into MQTT body
 - [x] Build actual library that can be included from other CPP projects, rather than sitting inside `examples` folder - using CMake again
 - [x] Merge this project into the monorepo
-- [ ] Test out using CMake to import (and/or install?) this library automatically, and document the steps needed for developers to do the same
+- [x] Test out using CMake to import (and/or install?) this library automatically, and document the steps needed for developers to do the same
+- [ ] Get receiving (subscribing) working!

 ## Third-party libraries used